 This device is similar to the traditional belay device and has two extra loops at the front and back of the device.
 Also, similar to the guide plate device, this device is attached to an anchor point with a second carabiner through the larger loop as assisted-braking.
 You can also use this as a belay device from a harness.

-• Self-belay device – This device is specialized for solo self-belay-device Wren_Industries_Silent_Partnerclimbing where the climber secures belay to an anchor on the ground or wears it.
+- Self-belay device – This device is specialized for solo climbing where the climber secures belay to an anchor on the ground or wears it.
 The self-belay device allows the rope to pass through when climbing normally and self-locked when the rope passes through reaching a certain velocity such as a fall.

 Auto-Belay Devices